As an alternative, Currency Brokers are specialists in the foreign exchange industry and can save you between 3-5% on your conversion.

 This means at the exact time the market hits your desired rate, the broker buys your currency and the rate is locked in.

-Limit orders can protect you against situations where the market rises but you are unable to capitalise on it in time before it drops again.
+Limit orders can protect you against situations where the market rises but you are unable to capitalise on it before it drops again.

 You set the amounts and currencies to buy and sell when you book the limit order.